hihinsonli/Automation_Jenkins/README.md

 # Automation_Jenkins
 Our Automation Jenkins service is running on a reserved VPS with a Cloudflare proxied SSL/TLS encryption.
+Server traffic managed by Nginx.
 <BR>
 The address is https://automation.hinsonli.com/
 <BR>